-Miklós Perényi is recognised as one of the great cellists of his generation, with a distinctive, subtly nuanced sound matched by extraordinary musicality.
+Miklós Perényi is recognized as one of the great cellists of his generation, with a distinctive, subtly nuanced sound matched by extraordinary musicality.

 Born in Hungary, he began cello lessons at the age of five with Miklós Zsámboki, a student of David Popper.
-At the age of nine, he gave his first concert in Budapest and went on to study between 1960 and 1964 with Enrico Mainardi in Rome and, in Budapest, with Ede Banda.
+At the age of nine, he gave his first concert in Budapest and studied between 1960 and 1964 with Enrico Mainardi in Rome and with Ede Banda in Budapest.
 In 1963 he became a prizewinner at the International Pablo Casals Cello Competition in Budapest.
-Casals invited him to his master classes in Puerto Rico in 1965 and 1966, and he went on to become a frequent visitor to the Marlboro Festival.
+Casals invited him to his master classes in Puerto Rico in 1965 and 1966.
+Since then Miklós Perényi became a frequent visitor to the Marlboro Festival.

-In 1974, Miklós Perényi joined the faculty at the Franz Liszt Academy in Budapest, where he helds a professorship.
-He was honoured with the Kossuth-Prize in 1980, with the Bartók- Pásztory-Prize in 1987 and with the Hungarian “Artist of the Nation Award” in 2014.
+In 1974, Miklós Perényi joined the faculty at the Franz Liszt Academy in Budapest, where he holds a professorship until today.
+He was honored with the Kossuth-Prize in 1980, with the Bartók-Pásztory-Prize in 1987 and with the Hungarian “Artist of the Nation" Award in 2014.

 „Miklós Perényi is like a natural phenomenon - like a tree or a flower.
 He has a very special charisma and you can only get in touch with him if you accept him exactly as he is” Péter Eötvös - Composer (Fidelio, 11.01.2018)

-Perényi has appeared in the world’s major musical centres, performing with the best orchetras around Europe, Asia and North and South America – among them a tour with the Berlin Philharmonic under Sir Simon Rattle in 2013.
+Perényi has appeared in the world’s major musical centers, performing with the best orchestras around Europe, Asia and North and South America – among them a tour with the Berlin Philharmonic under Sir Simon Rattle in 2013.
 His festival engagements have included Edinburgh, Lucerne, Prague, Salzburg, Vienna, Hohenems, Warsaw, Berlin, Kronberg, and the Pablo Casals Festival in Prades in France.

 His repertoire ranges from the 17th century to the present.
 One of his closest chamber music partners is the pianist András Schiff.
 Beyond performing and teaching, he also devotes his energies to composition of works for solo cello and for instrumental ensembles of various sizes.